PerlineDemange/non-cognitive/MAGMA/readme.md

 *00_create_top10expressedgenes_MAGMA.R*
 - input: HOM_MouseHumanSequence.gencode_v19.list: dictionary mice genes to human genes, Mouseatlas_specific_expression_L5.txt: normalized across cell genes expression from Zeisel et al. (normalised by Michel)
-- output: geneset_top10expression.txt Create the gene sets: Each set is the 10% most expressed genes in the specific celltype.
-Data comes from mice so the genes names are changed to human names.
+- output: geneset_top10expression.txt Create the gene sets: Each set consists in the genes in the top 10% most specfic expression for the cell-type.
+Data comes from mice so the genes names are changed to human genes names.

 *04_gene_set_analysis_MAGMA_Cog.bash*
 - input: output of 03  gene_analysis_allchr.genes.raw for Cog and NonCog separately, geneset_top10expression.txt